-Extension Spring are used in many applications such as push and pull levers, screen doors, and anywhere else extended spring force is necessary.
-Continuous extension springs, such as garter springs, can be used in applications that require metal reinforcement, and can be connected with spring-threaded ends.
-A garter spring is also a tension spring that is tightly wound, and can be connected by making one end tapered and screwed into the other end.
+Extension springs are used in many applications such as push and pull levers, screen doors, and anywhere else extended spring force is necessary.
+Continuous extension springs, such as garter springs, can be used in applications that require metal reinforcement and can be connected with spring-threaded ends.
+A garter spring is also a tension spring that is tightly wound and can be connected by making one end tapered and screwed into the other end.

-In designing extension springs, other design specifications that should be included are free length; overall or inside the extension spring hooks.
+In designing extension springs, other design specifications that should be included are free length; overall, or inside the extension spring hooks.
 Outside diameter of the extension spring body and/or hooks.
-The extension spring wire size if preferred or can be referenced and determined by the spring manufacturer if there is an extension spring load or rate.
-The number of coils or maximum extension spring body length should be referenced if the spring load is known, extension spring style of ends, right or left hand wound.
+The extension spring wire size is preferred or can be referenced and determined by the spring manufacturer if there is an extension spring load or rate.
+The number of coils or maximum extension spring body length should be referenced if the spring load is known, extension spring style of ends, right or left-hand wound.
 What the extension springs maximum extended length is¦inside the hooks.
-How often is the extension spring deflected over the springs lifetime?
-The position of the extension springs hooks¦if its important to the installation position in relation to the extension springs usage.
+How often is the extension spring deflected over the spring’s lifetime?
+The position of the extension springs hooks is important to the installation position in relation to the extension springs usage.